wayland/Raku-TOP/docs/Markdown/Reference/TOP.md

     class	Table does Relation is export {

 The Table class is one of the main drivers of TOP.
-It represents the various backend table classes to the Raku language, so that they can all be accessed via the same API.
+It represents the various storage table classes to the Raku language, so that they can all be accessed via the same API.

 Attributes
 ----------

-**$.backend-object**
+**$.storage-object**

-Holds the backend object (Table::Storage::Postgres, Table::Storage::Memory, etc) that talks to the table in its backend store; the translation layer between Table and the datastore.
+Holds the storage object (Table::Storage::Postgres, Table::Storage::Memory, etc) that talks to the table in its backend store; the translation layer between Table and the datastore.

 **Str $.name**